Network-Axis/bare.metal.network/docs/00-getting-started/development-environment.md

 ---
 - `ubuntu` is the Linux distribution we will use for our development environment.
 We can alternatively provide a specific version, e.g. `ubuntu:24.04.2`.
-If you choose a distribution other than Ubuntu, you may need to update the package names and location of the header file directory specified in `cloud-init.yaml`.
+If you choose a distribution other than Ubuntu, you may need to update the package names and location of the header file directory specified in the `cloud-init.yaml` file.

 ---
 - `ebpf` is the name of the virtual machine we are creating